hanabi/hanabi.github.io/Reference.md

 * Since the *Second Finesse Position* card was played instead of the *Finesse Position* card, then the player who received the clue will know that the card is trash.
 * With the *Trash Bluff*, if multiple cards are clued, it means that **all** of the cards are trash.
 However, with *Unknown Trash Ejection*, if multiple cards are clued, only the focus of the clue is trash.

+### Junk Ejection

+* This convention only applies in the *Early Game*.
+* Normally, in the *Early Game*, if there are some other *Play Clues* or *Save Clues* to give and a number 5 clue is given to a one-away-from-chop 5, then it is an "early" *5 Stall* and is instead treated as an *Early 5's Chop Move*.
+* If other players can see that an *Early 5's Chop Move* was performed on a trash card, then this would normally indicate that it was **not** a *Chop Move* and is instead a *Finesse* on all of the cards leading up to the 5.
+* A *Finesse* on all of the cards leading up to the 5 is fairly unlikely in the *Early Game*.
+Instead, everyone agrees that this situation instead communicates an *Ejection* on the very next player.
+* After the *Ejection*, the player receiving the 5 clue will knows that they have trash on their chop.
+* For example, in a 5-player game:
+  * It is the *Early Game*.
+  * Red 1 is played on the stacks
+  * Alice clues number 5 to Cathy, touching a blue 5 on slot 3.
+  * Cathy's slot 4 card is a red 1.
+(This was her chop card prior to the number 5 clue being given.)
+  * It is now Bob's turn.
+Bob sees that Donald has a red 2 on his slot 2 that could be *Play Clued* with a red color clue.
+  * Normally, since it is the *Early Game*, a number 5's clue to Cathy might just be a *5 Stall*.
+However, since Alice could have given the red *Play Clue* to Donald, this is an "early" 5's clue, so it must be an *Early 5's Chop Move*.
+However, this can't be an *Early 5's Chop Move* either, since Cathy has a trash red 1 on her chop.
+  * Thus, Bob knows that this is a *Junk Ejection*, and he blind-plays his *Second Finesse Position*.
+It is a green 1 and successfully plays.
+  * Cathy knows that if this was an *Early 5's Chop Move*, then Bob would not have blind-played anything.
+Since he blind-played his *Second Finesse Position* card, this must be a *Junk Ejection* and her slot 4 card must be trash.

 #### Order Ejection

 * When a player can perform an *Skipped Order Chop Move* on a critical 5 (or a critical black card) at the beginning of the game, and they don't do it, this is very strange.